MicrosoftDX/DeviceSilhouette/Documentation/architecture.md

 6. Storage Provider Service (Stateless)

-**Device State Managment Service REST API** enables external applications to communicate
+**Device State Managment Service REST API** enables external applications to communicate with the Device State Repository.
+Using the Device State Management Service an external application can get the latest state or send command to a device to change its states.

 The **State Processor Service** main functionality is to receive state get/set requests and process those requests.
 All operations are Asynchronous.
 The State Processor Service receives requests from external applications through the Device State Management Service REST API, it also receives requests from devices through the Device Communication Provider endpoints.
 Then it execute the requests by communicating directly with the State Repository Service.
 The communication with the device is done through Device Communication Provider.